Lacy (song): Composition

 The lyrics of "Lacy" depict Rodrigo's jealousy towards a female figure called Lacy.
 Rodrigo describes her through comparisons as someone who possesses "skin like puff pastry" and "eyes white as daisies".
 She continues complimenting Lacy during the second verse, calling her "sexy" and referring to her as a reincarnation of French actress Brigitte Bardot.
 Rodrigo details being tortured by her obsession and constant thoughts about her.
-Later in the song, she changes almost every line from the first hook and calls Lacy "made of angel dust".
+Each recurrence of the song's hook features different lyrics, and Rodrigo describes Lacy as "made of angel dust".
 Rodrigo's obsession grows into resentment, and she confesses to experiencing self-hatred due to her envy towards its climax: "I just loathe you lately / And I despise my jealous eyes and how hard they fell for you / Yeah, I despise my rotten mind and how much it worships you."
 Critics compared the song's lyrical theme to Dolly Parton's 1973 single "Jolene" and the track "Jealousy, Jealousy" from Sour.
 Rob Sheffield of Rolling Stone described it as "a mournful lament about falling under the spell of a femme fantasy ideal".

 Based on the physical description of Lacy, such as the Bardot comparison, Times Moises Mendez II likened her to Swift and Stephanie Soteriou of BuzzFeed News compared her to Carpenter.
-Critics like Outs Bernardo Sim and Prides Rachel Kiley wrote about the plausible LGBT implications of the lyrics.
-Mendez II believed they had a "homoerotic tinge", and Sheffield opined they could be about an imaginary persona or a real-world crush.
+Critics like Outs Bernardo Sim and Prides Rachel Kiley wrote about the plausible LGBTQ implications of the lyrics.
+Mendez believed they had a "homoerotic tinge", and Sheffield opined they could be about an imaginary persona or a real-world attraction.
 Reviewers thought they simultaneously describe adulation, envy, and resentment, muddling the difference between jealousy and a sapphic infatuation.
 Responding to this, Rodrigo stated that she appreciated the more imaginative interpretations of who Lacy is, such as a former version of herself or the inner voice that tells her she is not good enough.